jonasvj/socialdata22-website/content/homepage/02_data.md

 #### Social data

-To get insight about the socio-economics of each of the 59 community districts in New York City, we make use of a data set provided by the Department of City Planning in NYC that contains detailed demographic, socio-economic and housing characteristics for the different districts.
+To get insights about the socio-economics of each of the 59 community districts in New York City, we make use of a data set provided by the Department of City Planning in NYC.
+This data set contains detailed demographic, socio-economic and housing characteristics for the different districts.
 The values in the data set are provided as 5-year averages over 2015 to 2019.
 The dataset is quite extensive and contains roughly 600 characteristics in total.
-We only make use of a small subset of these, namely the median age, median household income, percentage with Bachelor's degree and median number of household rooms in each district.
-The data set is available here <a href="https://www1.nyc.gov/site/planning/planning-level/nyc-population/american-community-survey.page.page">here</a>.
+We only make use of a subset of these characteristics, for example; the median age, median household income, percentage with Bachelor's degree and median number of household rooms in each district.
+The data set is available <a href="https://www1.nyc.gov/site/planning/planning-level/nyc-population/american-community-survey.page.page">here</a>.

 ---